alptugan/blog-teaching/content/Knowledge/Glossary.md

 **PaaS (*Platform as a Service*):** Open source distributed Platform as a Service.
 PaaS is a cloud computing model that provides a complete environment for developing, running, and managing applications without the complexity of building and maintaining the underlying infrastructure[^4].
 It allows developers to focus on writing code while the PaaS provider manages the hardware, software, and other resources needed for application development and deployment.

 **PDE (*Processing Development Environment*):** PDE is used to represent text files that written in Processing programming language.

+**PWA (Progressive Web Application):** A progressive web app, is a type of web app that can be installed on a device as a standalone application.
+PWAs are installed using the offline cache of the device's web browser.

 **SaaS (*Software as a Service*):** SaaS is a cloud computing model where users access software applications over the internet, typically through a web browser, without needing to install or maintain the software on their own devices.
 This model allows for subscription-based payment and provides benefits like automatic updates and scalability.